Highpoint2000/DX-Alert/README.md

 - If you activate the alert button, you will also receive an email if another user of the web server receives DX stations while zapping

 ## History:

+## Version 1.1a (only works from web server version 1.2.3 !!!)

+- DX-ALERT Button Position Update (several buttons in one line)

 ### Version 1.1 (only works from web server version 1.2.3 !!!)